Strilanc/Eve-Quantum-Clone-Computer/README.md

 [![Build Status](https://travis-ci.org/Strilanc/Eve-Quantum-Clone-Computer.svg?branch=master)](https://travis-ci.org/Strilanc/Eve-Quantum-Clone-Computer)

-Most of the behind-the-scenes code was lifted from [Quirk](https://github.com/Strilanc/Quantum-Circuit-Inspector).
+Most of the math and drawing code was lifted from [Quirk](https://github.com/Strilanc/Quantum-Circuit-Inspector).

-Basically all Eve does is match the requested operations onto a density matrix being computed classically.
+Basically all Eve does is match the requested operations onto a density matrix being computed classically, and post-select the density matrix to match the results of requested measurements.
-This is **exponentially expensive** in the number of qubits, but works fine for small systems.
+Sometimes the measurement results are very informative, sometimes not informative at all, but gradually the details relevant to accurately predicting future measurement probabilities are revealed.

+Eve's inferrence process is exponentially expensive in the number of qubits, taking Θ(4ⁿ) time per operation due to the need to track the density matrix classically.
+The process becomes impractal after a dozen qubits, and truly intractable by fifty qubits.

 # Example